-Being that this will go out to the whole world, I recommend to review older posts after awhile.
+Being that this will go out to the whole world, I recommend reviewing older posts after a while.
 I still find errors in some of my first blogs.
 In full honesty, I’ve never been great at writing but it’s getting easier.

-Finding a good proofreader is the start to expanding your network base, which is probably why you wanted to blog in the first place.
+Finding a good proofreader is the start of expanding your network base, which is probably why you wanted to blog in the first place.

 BUT WAIT, THERE’S MORE!